0%

 Additional Rules

-• An empty lane (no cards) cannot hold Dominance
+• An empty plane (no cards) cannot hold Dominance

-• If a Dominante lane becomes empty, Dominance returns to neutral
+• If a Dominante plane becomes empty, Dominance returns to neutral

 • Ties in Resolve maintain the current Dominance state